 Employers with 20 or more employees are required to report using Single Touch Payroll now.
 This officially came into effect on 1 July 2018.
 It’s important to note that the ATO includes full-time, part-time and casual employees as part of your headcount.
 Single Touch Payroll will be mandatory for employers who have 19 or less employees from 1 July 2019.

 What do I need to do?

 The first step in getting ready for STP is getting up-to-date accounting software or ensuring your existing payroll supplier is compliant.
-Thankfully, if you’re a QuickBooks Online customer, you are ready to go for STP, thanks to our partnership with KeyPay.
+Thankfully, if you’re a QuickBooks Online customer, you are ready to go for STP, thanks to our built-in payroll solution from KeyPay.